webcomponents/polyfills/packages/webcomponentsjs/README.md

 If you're using the loader on a page that enforces the `trusted-types` Content Security Policy, you'll need to allow the `webcomponents-loader` policy name so that the loader can dynamically create and insert a `<script>` for the polyfill bundle it selects based on feature detection.
-You should also treat `WebComponents.root` as a potentially dangerous script URL sink: only set it to values that are known to be safe and unable to be influenced by user-controlled data.
+If you set `WebComponents.root` (which is rare), it should be set to a `TrustedScriptURL` for Trusted Types compatibility.

 ### WebComponentsReady event